-Obstetric cholestasis is a rare condition that only affects you if you are pregnant.
-In the UK less than 1 in 100 pregnant women will develop it.
+Obstetric cholestasis is a rare condition.
+It only affects pregnant women.
+In the UK fewer than 1 in 100 pregnant women will develop it.

 What is obstetric cholestasis?

-"Obstetric" means the area of medicine that is about pregnant women.
-"Cholestasis" means there is a slowing down of the flow of bile down the bile ducts in the liver.
+'Obstetric' means the area of medicine that is about pregnant women.
+'Cholestasis' means there is a slowing down of the flow of bile down the bile ducts in the liver.
 This slowing of the flow of bile leads to a build-up of bile and some then leaks out into the bloodstream - in particular, the bile salts.
 Once in the bloodstream they can make your skin very itchy.
-It is also sometimes called intrahepatic cholestasis of pregnancy (ICP) and this name is being used more often these days.
+It is also sometimes called intrahepatic cholestasis of pregnancy (ICP) and this name is being used more often.

 What causes obstetric cholestasis?